spanners/udacity/cs253/lecture_notes/unit6-scaling.markdown

 Cost/Machine + maintenance **VS** Cost/Developer

+Make sure you're using indexes where appropriate, tweak your queries to be simpler, rearrange your tables (ignore all that normalisation crap), make sure the queries are sane...

 ## _Caching_ complex operations

 Storing the result of an operation so that future requests return faster.